Barberini ivory: Owners

 The reverse of the object is flat and smooth, without the depression for wax which would be found on a consular diptych, which would be used as a writing tablet.
 Nevertheless, it is streaked with lines engraved later over older ink inscriptions – it includes a list of names (prayers for the dead), among whom can be seen the kings of Austrasia and other names, mostly Latin ones.
 Onomastics shows that the list comes from Auvergne and not from Provence as has been thought from the location of the object in the modern era.
-The inscriptions also date to the 7th century (maybe around 613) and show that the work was brought to Gaul early in its life.
+The inscriptions also date to the 7th century (maybe around 613) and show that the work was brought to Gaul early in its existence.

 The ivory's history between then and 1625 is unknown – in that year it was offered by the leading antiquary Nicolas-Claude Fabri de Peiresc to the Papal legate Cardinal Francesco Barberini in Aix-en-Provence, becoming part of the Barberini collection in Rome.
 Peiresc mentions it specifically in a letter to his friend Palamède de Vallavez, dated 29 October 1625: